ShreyasYadav-stats/Profit-Maximisation-Using-Statistical-Demand-Modelling-/Dataset.md

 The **`Dataset`** folder contains additional documentation describing the simulated datasets and the data quality issues that were intentionally introduced.

-The **`Dataset Code (R)`** folder contains the R scripts used to generate the simulated datasets, allowing the entire data generation process to be reproduced and modified.
+The **Dataset Code (R)** folder contains the complete R scripts used to generate both the clean and dirty datasets, making the simulation fully reproducible and allowing alternative scenarios to be created for future analyses.